xiezhq-hermann/Algorithm-problem-set-solution/src/CS240_solution1.md

 ### Problem 8

-Since now we have a MST $T$ of the graph $G$, we'll creates a cycle in $T$ when we directly add the edge $(v, w)$ to it.
+Since now we have an MST $T$ of the graph $G$, we'll create a cycle in $T$ when we directly add the edge $(v, w)$ to it.
 From the procedures of Kruskal's algorithm, we know:

--   If the newly added edge has the maximum cost among the edges on the cycle then the MST remains as it is.
+-   If the newly added edge has the maximum cost among the edges of the cycle, then the MST remains as it is.
--   If some other edge on the cycle has the maximum cost, then that's the edge to be removed to get a tree with lower cost.
+-   If some other edge of the cycle has the maximum cost, then that's the edge to be removed to get a tree with lower cost.

-Therefore, our task is actually to determine the circle and the edge with the maximum cost.
+Therefore, our task is to determine the circle and the edge with the maximum cost.
 Besides, we know that the circle contains $u, v, (u, v)$.

 Therefore, we can simply find a path from $u$ to $v$ in $T$ and record the cost of each edge of it.

--   Since $T$ is a tree, here's only one path from $u$ to $v$ and we can apply BFS or DFS with back-tracking.
+-   Since $T$ is a tree, here's only one path from $u$ to $v$ and we can apply BFS or DFS with backtracking.
 -   As for a tree, $O(E) = O(V)$, this method can test the MST in $O(V)$ time without any more assumptions.

-However, we can take use of the feature of tree to make it better:
+However, we can take use of the features of a tree to make it better:

 -   Assumptions: